-West Dunbartonshire Council implemented a new Complaints Handling Process in April 2013.
-This was introduced in line with the Scottish Public Services Ombudsman (SPSO) model delivered to all Scottish Local Authorities.
+West Dunbartonshire Council operate a two stage Complaints Handling Process in line with all Scottish Local Authorities and the Scottish Public Services Ombudsman (SPSO).

-The Complaints Handling Process does not at this time include complaints made in respect of services delivered by the Health & Social Care Partnership.
-Complaints made to the Health & Social Care Partnership are managed and reported separately by them.
+The Complaints Handling Process does not include complaints made in respect of services delivered by the Health & Social Care Partnership.
+Complaints made to the Health & Social Care Partnership are managed separately by them.

-Their complaints process can be viewed on the Making a Complaints page.
+Their complaints process can be viewed by following this link: http://www.wdhscp.org.uk/complaints

 Our complaints process lets you tell us what you feel has gone wrong and helps us improve our services for everyone.
 We are happy to accept complaints by telephone, email, completing our online complaints form, in writing or in person.

 Stage 1 - We will give you our decision in five working days or less, unless there are exceptional circumstances.